UU Santa Fe Board of Trustees 2018-2019

 - Approving and revising operating policies for the direction and guidance of officers, committees, and staff, in the conduct of congregational business.

 - Establishing and maintaining a Congregational Manual of goals and objectives, policies, and organization, and making such manual available to the members.

-Vice President: Rodman Morgan, (first term) has been a UU since 1982 and has been a member of UU congregations in Phoenix for 14 years and in Santa Fe 20 years.
+Vice President: Rodman Morgan, (second term) has been a UU since 1982 and has been a member of UU congregations in Phoenix for 14 years and in Santa Fe 20 years.
 He has served on the UU Santa Fe board as Treasurer, and as Trustee at Large, as well as various committees such as COSM.
 Recently, he been involved with helping to establishing the Santa Fe Time Bank and the Coffee/Tea time at UU Santa Fe; and participating in the Odyssey Covenant group and Bridges/Care group.
 He likes to ski downhill and cross country, play tennis, bike, swim, ping pong, snorkel, hike, play chess and backgammon, go to symphony and opera, and dance tango.

 Trustees at Large

 Munro Sickafoose, (first term) has been a member of UU Santa Fe for 4 years.
 He received his Masters of Divinity Degree from Starr King School for the Ministry in 2013, and was ordained by UU Santa Fe in April of 2015.
 He has served as Board President and Board member for Prescott Area Leadership, a civic leadership development organization; as Board member and Executive Director for the Wilderness Guides Council, a nonprofit organization dedicated to wilderness rites of passage; and as a Board member of Radical Joy for Hard Times, a nonprofit organization dedicated to healing the human relationship with wounded places.
 He serves as a community minister in Santa Fe and surrounding areas.